rawgraphs/rawgraphs-versus/README.md

 You can find your charts at [http://localhost:9000](http://localhost:9000)

-For an in depth guide to add a chart see [this](https://github.com/rawgraphs/rawgraphs-charts/blob/master/docs/add-a-new-chart.md)
+-

 ## Build

-Build your chart to use it in RAW.
+Build your chart to use it in RAWGraphs.

 ```sh
 npm run build